 Kentucky, like all other states, has a set of laws that describe who can be held legally responsible for the injuries and deaths caused by defective products.

-The Kentucky products liability statute includes a lengthy list of the various tasks associated with products that can support a products liability suit (design, manufacture, assembly, processing, testing, instructing, and many others).
-In practical terms, however, the types of defects that support a products liability claim are considered to be:
+The Kentucky product liability statute includes a lengthy list of the various tasks associated with products that can support a product liability suit (design, manufacture, assembly, processing, testing, instructing and many others).
+In practical terms, however, the types of defects that support a product liability claim are considered to be:

-- Defective manufacturing: This means that the process of turning the design into a tangible product introduced a defect (use of material weaker than intended, failure to sufficiently tighten connections, etc.).
+- Defective manufacturing: This means that the process of turning the design into a tangible product introduces a defect (use of material weaker than intended, failure to sufficiently tighten connections, etc.).

 Most defective design and defective manufacture claims require considerable expert testimony.